rcjcooke/weltec-reactiontester/README.md

 ### Electronics

 The (somewhat difficult to decipher!) breadboard design can be seen below.
+The Fritzing file can be found in the electronics subfolder.

 ![Breadboard design](./electronics/breadboard.png)